Gobiman/Blog/_posts/2019-07-08-SQL-Server-Authenticatio.md

 Test-DbaSpn -ComputerName TargetServer | where {$_.isset -eq $false} | set-dbaspn -ServiceAccount DomainName\ServiceAccount
 ```

-Note that the domain account should have the correct rights to change the settings
+Note: the domain account should have the correct rights to change the settings
 Once connected to the instance, open query & issue the command

 ```ruby